SedsStringer/AntarcticaChangeDetection/README.md

 # AntarcticaChangeDetection
-Codes used to classify landscape change in Antarctica in Google Earth Engine
+Codes used to classify landscape change in Antarctica in Google Earth Engine (JavaScript)

 There are two components to this change detection: 1) Initial change detection; and 2) Application of change detection to other sites.